chamodshehanka/RentLio/README.md

 ## Getting Started

 1. Clone the repository.  `git clone https://github.com/Shehanka/RentLio.git`
-2. Install JDK 9.0 or higher.
+2. Install OpenJDK 11.0 or higher.
 3. Install MySQL.
 4. Run MySQL Script.
-5. Run StartServer.java.
+5. Run `mvn install`
+6. Run `mvn exec:java` on RentLioClient.
 6. Run RentLIOStart.java.
-7. Input login credintials.
+7. Input login credentials.
 End with an example of getting some data out of the system or using it for a little demo

 ### Used Design Patterns
 * MVC